Alvin Kamara Player Prop Bets for NFL Week 17 | New Orleans vs. Carolina 1/2/2022

 Matchup vs. Carolina

-- Against the Panthers, Kamara's 40.9 rushing yards per game over his nine career matchups are 20.6 fewer than his over/under in Sunday's game.
+- Over his nine career matchups against them, Kamara has averaged 40.9 rushing yards per game versus the Panthers, 20.6 fewer than his over/under in Sunday's game.

-- In five of nine games against the Panthers Kamara has run for a touchdown, and he had multiple TDs in two of those five games.
+- Kamara had a rushing touchdown in five games versus the Panthers, and had multiple TDs in two of those games.

-- The Panthers have the NFL's 21st-ranked defense against the run, giving up 118.5 yards per game.
+- The Panthers have the NFL's 21st-ranked defense against the run, allowing 118.5 yards per game.

-- The Panthers have conceded 14 rushing touchdowns, 18th in the NFL.
+- This year the Panthers are ranked 18th in the NFL in rushing touchdowns allowed (14).

 Recent Performances

-- Kamara put together a 52-yard rushing performance in last week's matchup with the Dolphins, carrying the ball 13 times (averaging four yards per attempt).
+- In last week's contest against the Dolphins, Kamara carried the ball 13 times for 52 yards (four yards per carry).

-- Kamara has run for 190 yards on 51 carries (63.3 yards per game) with one touchdown on the ground in his last three games.
+- Over his last three games, Kamara has run for 190 yards on 51 carries (63.3 ypg), with one touchdown.

 Kamara's New Orleans Teammates